danielsauter/rapid-android-development/display.md

-### Chapter 2:

-#Working with the Touch Screen Display
+# 2. Working with the Touch Screen Display

 Now that we've completed our first Android app, let's explore a device feature that has become particularly popular with mobile phones and tablets—multitouch.
 Virtually all Android devices ship today with a capacitive touch screen panel.
 It's a device we've gotten so accustomed to that we hardly "see" it as the hardware sensor that it is.

 User interaction (UI) with Android touch screens differs somewhat from that of a mouse on a traditional computer display.
 First of all, we don't have one omnipresent mouse pointer for interacting with UI elements via rollovers, clicks, right-clicks, and double-clicks.
 In fact, we don't have a rollover or a physical "click" on the touch screen panel at all, hence UI interactions often require adjustments for the touch screen.
 Typically the Android device uses audiovisual cues such as click sounds or small device vibrations for user feedback.

 There are a number of advantages to the multitouch screen interface to point out.
 First and foremost, the capacitive touch screen panel affords us more than one mouse pointer.
 We can work with two, five, even ten fingers on the Android, although more than three are rarely used.
 [Multitouch][1] allows us a variety of distinct finger gestures compared to the mouse, which we can only use to interact with the UI elements and other components displayed on the screen.
 The two most common multitouch gestures are the pinch and rotate gestures, typically used for scaling and rotating objects on the screen.

 In this chapter, we'll get started by learning to use the mouse callback methods available in Processing for Android.
 Then we'll dive into the different color modes Processing has to offer, an essential topic that we need to address to work with graphics and images throughout the book.
 Building on the [basic drawing sketch](../gettingStarted.html#write-a-sketch), we'll use the mouse speed to manipulate the hues of the ellipses we draw.